php-api-clients/github/README.md

 ### copilot/get-copilot-seat-details-for-user

-Get Copilot for Business seat assignment details for a user
+Get Copilot Business seat assignment details for a user

 Using the `call` method:
 ```php